Jazz: Red Hot and Cool: Repertoire

 This Columbia Records release, recorded in the intimate set of a night club, is notable for introducing Brubeck's composition The Duke, a tribute to the magisterial Duke Ellington which was destined to become a jazz standard in the years to come, due to its cerebral and intricate harmonic structure.

 In addition, other highlights came from a book of standards that includes popular tunes composed by Irving Caesar, Mort Dixon, James F. Hanley, Lorenz Hart, Ballard MacDonald, Richard Rodgers, Vincent Youmans, Allie Wrubel, and the brothers Ira and George Gershwin.
 The two tracks that were included in the reissue are a traditional piece, composed by Vernon Duke, John La Touche and Ted Fetter, and another original created by Brubeck.

 Cover art

 The cover photograph used for this record was taken by Richard Avedon at hungry i nightclub in San Francisco and was done in partnership with the Helena Rubinstein cosmetics company.
 It took its title from a new shade of lipstick Rubinstein introduced in the late 1954.
 According to the liner notes by Brubeck’s longtime producer George Avakian, while the cosmetics company launched an advertising campaign in major fashion magazines in different full-page advertisements, the ladies who bought the lipstick also got a copy of Jazz Combo Tool; a small Columbia six inch, red-orange vinyl record in 78 rpm speed which included excerpts from Eddie Condon and Turk Murphy on its Jazz Combo Hot side, and Pete Rugolo and Brubeck on its Jazz Combo Cool side.
 In the cover photo, model and actress Suzy Parker leans on a piano at which Dave Brubeck is seated.

+Chart performance

+The album debuted on Billboard magazine's Best Selling Popular Albums chart in the issue dated November 12, 1955, peaking at No. 7 during a two-week run on the chart.
+The album would also go on to reach No. 1 on the Best Selling Jazz Packaged Records chart on December 3rd of that year.